 In the United Kingdom, all full-time and part-time employees are guaranteed at least four weeks' annual leave.
-In practice, this means that employees who work more hours per week also receive a greater amount of annual leave.

 Employees must take their allotted leave.
 It may not be forfeited for additional salary or other compensation.
 An employee may only receive payment for leave not taken when she leaves her post, and in that case she must be compensated for the unused time, regardless of the context of the termination.
 Moreover, leave must be taken in its corresponding year and cannot be saved.
 However, if an employer grants more leave than the legal minimum, they may make whatever arrangements they like with regards to carrying over the additional leave.
 Employees are not guaranteed paid leave on public and bank holidays.
-Any paid leave granted on those holidays can be counted toward the employee's four weeks of annual leave.37
+Any paid leave granted on those holidays can be counted toward the employee's four weeks of annual leave.

 Employees usually schedule their own leave, with the employer's authorization.
 The advance notice they give their employer must be at least twice the duration of the leave they plan to take.
 In other words, employees who wish to take two days' leave must notify their employer at least four days beforehand.
 An employer may deny or cancel an employee's leave, but must give as much notice as the duration of the leave.
 Alternately, an employer may require an employee to take her leave on particular dates, but must observe the same advance notice guidelines.
-For example, stores may close on holidays and require their employees to take those days as part of their annual leave.38
+For example, stores may close on public holidays and require their employees to take those days as part of their annual leave.